The work of a freelance writer is much more than the writing itself.

 The happier they are with your blog, the more engaged they will be!

-If you want more people to read your blog as a freelance writer, you need to think about what your customers want.
-In fact, this something you should be thinking even before setting up your blog.
+If you want to get more views on your blog as a freelance writer, you need to think about what your customers want.
+In fact, this is something you should be thinking even before setting up your blog.

-By publishing content your readers want to use, they will likely come back to your blog for your latest posts!
+Publishing content your readers want to use will likely grow traffic to your website!